Biden taps Montana environmentalist for US public lands boss

 Montana Petroleum Association director Alan Olson, who worked with Stone-Manning on a climate council established by Bullock, described her as highly intelligent and “left of center” but not extreme in her politics and willing to listen to opposing views.

-But Olson added that he expects her to get as much pushback from Republicans as Trump appointees got from Democrats and their allies including Stone-Manning.
+But Olson added that he expects her to get as much pushback from Republicans as Trump appointees got from Democrats and their allies, including Stone-Manning.

 “Tracy went after Pendley.
 She can expect the same,” he said.

-Note: This story has been corrected to show that Sen. Joe Manchin is from West Virginia, not Virginia.